mukundha/hipster-apim-demo/labs/identity_platform/README.md

 You will now need a valid JWT and google.com account to checkout anything from the Hipster App.

-Show the GCP CLoud Identity providers and Firebase confgi in the GCP [console](https://console.cloud.google.com) and Firebase [console](https://console.firebase.google.com)
+Show the GCP Identity providers and Firebase config in the GCP [console](https://console.cloud.google.com) and Firebase [console](https://console.firebase.google.com)

 Copy the Firebase apiKey, authDomain, projectID to the Hipster App configuration, add the redirect URL, *$FRONTEND_URL/login*, and click the **Save** button. `$FRONTEND_URL/config`